pantheon-systems/documentation/source/_docs/ssh-keys.md

 5. If prompted, enter the password.

 <Alert title="Note" type="info">
 Generating SSH keys may add your username or the computer's hostname as a comment at the end of the file, making the key invalid on Pantheon.
-If you have any trouble using your SSH key take a look at the <a href="#troubleshooting">Troubleshooting</a> at the end of the document.
+If you have any trouble using your SSH key take a look at the [Troubleshooting](#troubleshooting) at the end of the document.
 </Alert>

 ## Delete a Key from Pantheon